 alicloud-pvname: pv-nas

-3. Run the following command to create an application named nas-static and mount the created PVC to the application:
+3. Deploy an application named nas-static and associate the PVC with the application.

 apiVersion: apps/v1